Make your retirement savings last

 A smart, conservative withdrawal plan can help.
 Working with a financial advisor to decide how much to withdraw, which accounts to take the money from, and when to do so can help secure a comfortable retirement for you and your spouse or partner, and help ensure your retirement income lasts as long as possible.

-How much can you afford to withdraw from your savings each year?
-While it depends on your individual needs, many retirees have an unrealistic idea of the amounts they can withdraw annually without running out of money.
+How much can you afford to withdraw from your savings each year will depend on your individual needs.
+Many retirees have an unrealistic idea of the amounts they can withdraw annually without running out of money.
 Aggressive withdrawals are generally unsustainable — especially when the markets are down.

 The cost of health care in America is rising astronomically.
 Combined with longer lives and less insurance coverage, this presents a potentially huge expense for retirees.
 What can you do?